Lincoln and Welland Regiment: Perpetuated units 1794–1863

 At the outbreak of the War of 1812, flank companies (limited to three officers and 38 men), of the five regiments took the field in all major engagements from Niagara to Detroit including the Battles of Queenston Heights, Lundy's Lane, Stoney Creek and Fort Detroit.
-The flank companies took the field together with Militias raised by various former officers including Colonel Isaac Swayze and did most of the militia's fighting.
+The flank companies took the field together with militias raised by various former officers including Colonel Isaac Swayze and did most of the militia's fighting.
 In all cases they were a credit to their country.

-During the rebellion of 1837, units of the Lincoln Militia were called out to quell rebel uprisings in the Niagara Peninsula and the 2nd Lincolns were warned for duty in Toronto.
+During the Rebellions of 1837–1838, units of the Lincoln Militia were called out to quell rebel uprisings in the Niagara Peninsula and the 2nd Lincolns were warned for duty in Toronto.
 In 1838, the 2nd conducted marches into the Short Hills to subdue rebel activity there.
 In 1846, Lincoln County was divided and Welland County was formed with three battalions of militia.
 The militia "regiments" were renamed "battalions".

-The Fenian Raids
+Fenian raids

 The 19th Battalion Volunteer Militia (Infantry), Canada was called out on active service on 1 June 1866 and served on the Niagara frontier.
 The battalion was removed from active service on 22 June 1866.

 The 19th "Lincoln" Battalion of Infantry was called out on active service on 24 May 1870 and served on the Niagara frontier.
 The battalion was removed from active service on 3 June 1870.

-The Great War
+Great War

 The 19th "Lincoln" Regiment and 44th Lincoln and Welland Regiment were placed on active service on 6 August 1914 for local protection duties with the Welland Canal Force.

 The 81st Battalion, CEF was authorized on 10 July 1915 and embarked for Britain on 28 April 1916 where it provided reinforcements to the Canadian Corps in the field until 6 July 1916, when its personnel were absorbed by the 35th Reserve Battalion, CEF.
 The battalion was subsequently disbanded on 27 July 1917.

 The 98th Battalion (Lincoln & Welland), CEF was authorized on 22 December 1915 and embarked for Britain on 16 July 1916 where it provided reinforcements to the Canadian Corps in the field until 6 October 1916, when its personnel were absorbed by the 12th Reserve Battalion, CEF.
 The battalion was subsequently disbanded on 17 July 1917.

 The 176th Battalion (Niagara Rangers), CEF was authorized on 15 July 1916 and embarked for Britain on 29 April 1917.
 On 9 May 1917, its personnel were absorbed by the 12th Reserve Battalion, CEF to provide reinforcements to the Canadian Corps.
 The battalion was subsequently disbanded on 30 August 1920.

+By the end of the war the 44th Lincoln and Welland Regiment had gained the battle honors Ypres, 1915, '17; Festubert, 1915; Somme, 1916; Arras, 1917; and Hill 70.